Furkan-ctrl/Furkan-ctrl.github.io/about.markdown

 ## Activities & Involvement

 * **Hour of Code Event:** Participated as a volunteer, helping introduce programming concepts to students
-* **SIE Stand Volunteer:** Supported innovation and entrepreneurship initiatives at ADA University
+* **SIE Stand Volunteer:** Supported innovation and entrepreneurship initiatives at Study In Europe exhibition
 * **Portfolio Project:** Developed this personal portfolio website using Jekyll, demonstrating proficiency in static site generation and web deployment

 ## Interests & Hobbies